-Death comes like a thief.
+Death comes as a thief.
 You are never prepared, and it always takes more than you thought it could.
 It is jolting, stunning, unbelievable.
 It is unnatural.
 We were not made for death, but it has its way with us all.

 Death is the anti-life.
 It is the end of all.
 It is the abrupt ending to the world we spend so much time creating.
 It is the leaving behind of all that we have.
 It is final.
 There is no recovery.
 There is no hope.
-Death is and life is not.
+Death is, and life is not.

 We have such a person.

 He didn’t philosophize about that.
 He did it.
 He proved it in his personhood, his life.
 He lived.
 He died.
 He lived again.
-Now what can you do to a man like that?
+Now, what can you do to a man like that?
 Indeed, what can you do to his friends if he chooses to beat the bully for them?

 You and I will die.
 It is inevitable.
-But because of the work of Christ on the cross the death we die is the entrance into the light that we can see only a pinprick of today.
-There is hope, because though death looms thick like a summer fog, the sun is rising to burn it all away.
+But because of the work of Christ on the cross, the death we die is the entrance into the light that we can see only a pinprick of today.
+There is hope because though death looms thick like a summer fog, the sun is rising to burn it all away.
 The way in?
 Faith.
 That’s all it takes.

 So, Death, where is your sting?
 Where is your great boast?
 Where is your victory?
 Where is your championship trophy?
 Where is your hall of fame?
 Where is your pride?
 It is nothing.
 You have nothing.
 Not as long as Jesus is King.
 Death, you are a joke.
 A terrible, terrible joke that causes pain and sadness, but a joke you are.
 Ten billion years from now when those in Christ are partying in heaving with him forever we will look back on you and laugh as you laughed at us.
 We may have born you into the world, but Jesus has taken you out.
 Goodbye, death.
 Goodbye, fear of death.
 There is a new, greater reality in town.
 His name is Jesus.
 His presence is life.